lepton-eda/lepton-eda/README.md

 - `gsymcheck`
   - A utility for checking for common errors in schematic symbol files.

-- `gaf`
+- `lepton-cli`
-  - A utility for interactive and batch mode working with gEDA Scheme API, exporting schematics into various formats, and configuring all the programs of the suite.
+  - A utility for interactive and batch mode working with Lepton EDA Scheme API, exporting schematics into various formats, and configuring all the programs of the suite.

 Installation